Overview: Why Do Head and Neck Hurt Together?

 The connection is anatomic and neurophysiologic.
 The sensory neurons of C1-C3 converge with those of the trigeminal nerve in the caudal nucleus, creating a "shared map" of pain.
 For this reason, tension in the trapezius can generate temporal pain, and trigger points in the sternocleidomastoid can mimic sinusitis or frontal migraine.
 About 20% of chronic headaches have a significant cervicogenic component.

 Migraine: unilateral, pulsatile, 4-72 hours, with nausea and photo/phonophobia.
 Tension-type: bilateral, pressure/tightness, no intense nausea, does not worsen with activity.
-Cervicogenic: begins in the neck or occiput, worsens with cervical movements, always unilateral on the same side.
-Precise diagnosis requires medical evaluation — many patients have a combination of types.
+Cervicogenic: starts in the neck or occiput, worsens with neck movement, always unilateral on the same side.
+Accurate diagnosis requires medical evaluation — many patients have a mix of types.

 Yes, with solid evidence.
 Trigger points in the upper trapezius refer temporal and retroauricular pain; in the sternocleidomastoid they refer frontal and periocular pain (mimicking sinusitis); in the suboccipitals they refer pressure "inside the head."
 Studies demonstrate that dry needling of these trigger points can eliminate headaches that had persisted for years despite pharmacologic treatment.

-It is a secondary headache with origin demonstrated in cervical structures (C2-C3 facet joints, suboccipital muscles, ligaments).
-Pain begins in the occiput or neck, radiates to the forehead or ipsilateral eye, worsens with neck movements.
-Treatment includes acupuncture (GB-20, GV-16, BL-10), cervical mobilization indicated by the physician (after exclusion of vertebral artery dissection — see red flags), and facet block in refractory cases.
+It is a secondary headache originating in cervical structures (C2-C3 facet joints, suboccipital muscles, ligaments).
+Pain starts in the occiput or neck, radiates to the forehead or ipsilateral eye, and worsens with neck movement.
+Treatment includes acupuncture (GB-20, GV-16, BL-10), physician-directed cervical mobilization (after ruling out vertebral artery dissection — see red flags), and facet block in refractory cases.

 The Cochrane review (Linde et al. 2016, 22 studies, ~4,985 patients) concluded that acupuncture may be comparable to pharmacologic prophylaxis for migraine in reducing attack frequency, with a more favorable adverse-event profile.
-The decision to substitute, maintain, or combine the preventive medication is up to the physician, individualized.
+Whether to substitute, maintain, or combine preventive medication is an individualized decision made by the physician.
 Proposed mechanisms involve modulation of the trigeminovascular system and cortical excitability.

-For chronic headaches (≥15 days/month), the typical protocol is 10-15 initial sessions (1-2 times per week), followed by monthly maintenance sessions.
-Most patients experience progressive improvement starting from the 4th-6th session.
-Benefits tend to be lasting — studies show maintenance of effect for 6-12 months after the initial cycle.
+For chronic headaches (≥15 days/month), the typical protocol is 10-15 initial sessions (1-2 per week), followed by monthly maintenance sessions.
+Most patients see progressive improvement from the 4th-6th session onward.
+Benefits tend to last — studies show sustained effects for 6-12 months after the initial cycle.

 MOH occurs when analgesics, triptans, or combinations are used too frequently (more than 10-15 days per month).
-The brain adapts, reducing its own analgesic systems, and withdrawal of the medication causes rebound headache.
-The result is an almost daily headache, resistant to treatments.
-Management requires guided withdrawal of the overused medications and introduction of prophylaxis — where acupuncture has an important role because it does not generate dependence.
+The brain adapts by downregulating its own analgesic systems, and stopping the medication causes rebound headache.
+The result is a near-daily, treatment-resistant headache.
+Management requires guided withdrawal of the overused medications and introduction of prophylaxis — where acupuncture plays an important role because it does not cause dependence.

-Morning headache has several origins: nocturnal bruxism (active masseter and temporalis trigger points during sleep), sleep apnea (nocturnal hypoxia), arterial hypertension (occipital morning headache), suboccipital trigger points (activated by head position on the pillow), depression (morning headache is a classic symptom), and rebound headache (patient who uses analgesic at night).
+Morning headache has several origins: nocturnal bruxism (masseter and temporalis trigger points active during sleep), sleep apnea (nocturnal hypoxia), arterial hypertension (occipital morning headache), suboccipital trigger points (activated by head position on the pillow), depression (morning headache is a classic symptom), and rebound headache (in patients who use analgesics at night).
 Medical evaluation is essential to identify the cause.

-Yes, 50-70% of patients with chronic TMD have associated headache.
+Yes — 50-70% of patients with chronic TMD also have headache.
 Hypertonic masseter and temporalis muscles refer temporal pain; the inflamed TMJ itself can cause diffuse facial pain.
-Ideal treatment is multidisciplinary: dentist (occlusal splint, occlusal adjustment) + medical acupuncturist (muscular trigger points, ST-6, ST-7, GB-8).
-The combination surpasses any isolated approach.
+Ideal treatment is multidisciplinary: dentist (occlusal splint, occlusal adjustment) plus medical acupuncturist (muscular trigger points, ST-6, ST-7, GB-8).
+The combination outperforms any single approach.